dianabacon/CS362-004-U2018/projects/bacondi/README.md

+Refactored 5 cards into functions.
-Added bugs to 5 cards.
+Added bugs to 4 cards.